 Rev. Dr. Jane Ellen Nickell is College Chaplain.
-An ordained United Methodist minister, Jane Ellen oversees the Spiritual and Religious Life program, leads ecumenical worship on Sunday, takes part in other ritual events in the life of the College, and teaches in the Department of Religious Studies.
-She advises Sojourners Christian Fellowship and Interfaith Fellowship and is available to assist students of any faith in their spiritual search.
-Students can see her during office hours on Monday and Thursday afternoons, by appointment, or when she hosts students at her home, where they can also visit with Felix and Fanny, her feline companions.
+An ordained United Methodist minister, Jane Ellen oversees the Spiritual and Religious Life program, leads Sunday Chapel Services, takes part in other ritual events in the life of the College, and teaches in the Department of Religious Studies.
+She advises Sojourners Christian Fellowship, Project Nur, Interfaith Fellowship and is available to assist students of any faith in their spiritual search.
+Students can see her during office hours on Tuesday and Wednesday afternoons, by appointment, or when she hosts students at her home, where they can also visit with Felix and Fanny, her feline companions.

 Rev. Fr.
-Marc Solomon is the Catholic Campus Minister.
+Jeff Lucas is the Catholic Campus Minister.
 Fr.
-Marc is a priest of the Roman Catholic Diocese of Erie and is assigned to Allegheny College, as well as the St. Mary of Grace Church in Meadville.
+Jeff is a priest of the Roman Catholic Diocese of Erie and is assigned to Allegheny College, as well as Our Lady Queen of Americas Church in Conneaut Lake.
 He celebrates Masses during the academic year on Sunday evenings and is advisor to the Allegheny Newman Association and Allegheny Students for Life.
 He is available to students during office hours on Monday and Thursday afternoons.
-Fr.
-Marc is a graduate of Indiana University of PA and St. Mary Seminary and University in Baltimore, and he has served in Meadville since July 2010.

-Rachel Dingman serves as both advisor to Hillel and an Assistant Director in the Admissions office, focusing on recruitment and retention of Jewish students.
-As Hillel Advisor, she works with students to sponsor cultural, religious, educational, and social events for the Jewish community at Allegheny.
+Rachel Dingman serves as both the Hillel Director and Assistant Director of Admissions giving her the ability to work with Jewish students through the admissions process and when they become a Gator!
+As Hillel Director, she works with students to sponsor cultural, religious, educational, and social events for the Jewish community at Allegheny.
 A former Hillel president, varsity swimmer, and active Alleghenian, Rachel returns to her alma mater after working for VISTA at various colleges in Maine for two years.

 Mollie Little is on staff with the Coalition for Christian Outreach (CCO), a campus ministry that partners with churches, colleges and organizations to develop men and women who live out their Christian faith in every area of life.
 She advises Allegheny Christian Outreach, a student-led, evangelical, interdenominational fellowship.
 Her full-time job is mother to three little ones, but she and her husband Jeff love to open their home to students.
 In addition to the Spiritual and Religious Life Office, she can often be found in the Campus Center meeting with students.